Pyramid Lake Paiute Tribe Museum & Visitors Center

 Admission:

-Admission to the Pyramid Lake Museum and Visitor Center is free, though this enriching cultural center depends on donations.
-These contributions help with establishing and preservation of museum exhibits, and supports future additions to the property.
-When visiting this valuable cultural resource, please consider making a donation.
+Admission to the Pyramid Lake Paiute Tribe Museum and Visitors Center is free, though this enriching cultural center depends on donations.
+These contributions help establish and preserve museum exhibits and support future additions.
+When visiting, please consider donating.

 This Location: